achower/eats/README.md

 * REST

-This was project was put together over several months as I was learning the Rails framework through the StartUp Institute.
-We started with learning CRUD, REST and how routes worked in Rails, then eventually learned about database relationships.
+This project was put together over several months while I was learning the Rails framework through the StartUp Institute.
+We started with learning CRUD, REST, how routes worked in Rails, then eventually learned about database relationships.

 Registered users can create restaurants and "star" restaurants they like.
 Unregistered users can create reservations at restaurants.